 Disadvantages of Health Care Sharing Ministries

 In some ways, HCSMs can do more than health insurance.
 In other ways, however, they do a lot less.
 Because they’re not subject to the laws regulating insurance, they aren’t required to provide the same coverage insurers do.
 They’re also not required to provide the same guarantees about the coverage they do offer.
-And since they lack these guarantees, many doctors and other health providers are understandably hesitant to work with them.
+And because they lack these guarantees, many doctors and other health providers are understandably hesitant to work with them.

-As noted above, HCSMs are not required to cover pre-existing conditions, and most don’t.
+As noted above, HCSMs are not required to cover preexisting conditions, and most don’t.
 One of the ways they manage to keep their costs so low is by ensuring people with the costliest medical needs aren’t able to make any claims for them.
-Unfortunately, this excludes the very people who need health coverage the most.
+Unfortunately, this practice excludes the very people who need health coverage the most.

 2. Other Coverage Is Limited

-Pre-existing conditions aren’t the only thing that HCSMs refuse to cover.
+Preexisting conditions aren’t the only thing that HCSMs refuse to cover.
 Because these plans are exempt from ACA requirements, many of them don’t cover care the ACA considers essential, such as: